 St. Lawrence students will complete coursework in the Central European Studies program.
 (This is the only CIEE Prague program to which St. Lawrence students may apply).

 The CIEE program offers students a rich educational and cross-cultural experience in Prague.
-On this program, you will learn about the rich cultural history, the turbulent past and exciting future of the Czech Republic, a recent member of the European Union.
+On this program, you will learn about the rich cultural history, the turbulent past, and the exciting future of the Czech Republic, a recent member of the European Union.
 This program offers students the opportunity to enroll in courses at prestigious local universities – FAMU (the Prague Film and Television School at the Academy of the Performing Arts) and Charles University.
-CIEE offers many cultural activities for students on the program, including volunteer opportunities, field trips to sites of historical and cultural importance in Prague as well as field trips to locations in Bohemia and Moravia, and the International Students Club which brings Charles University and CIEE students together.
+CIEE offers many cultural activities for students on the program, including volunteer opportunities, field trips to sites of historical and cultural importance in Prague as well as field trips to locations in Bohemia and Moravia, and the International Students Club, which brings Charles University and CIEE students together.

 - Based in Prague